folio-org/folio-org.github.io/tutorials/folio-vm/04-local-development.md

 Create a new tenant with nothing installed, then simulate installation of the module in question, to show what other modules that it would require to be installed.

+(**Note**: As explained in [Lesson 1](/tutorials/folio-vm/01-create-workspace/), if the VM is recently launched then wait a few minutes, because Okapi will still be starting modules.)

 ```shell
 #!/usr/bin/env bash